 - Key Short and Long Term Goals

-The following consulting services can help our customers develop their analytic strategy:
+The following consulting services can help organizations deliver more business value from their analytic strategy:

-Our half-day on-site Analytics Advisory consulting service provides:
+Our half-day on-site Analytics Strategy consulting service provides:

 - Strategies for using analytics to improve organizational decision-making.